CartoDB/cartodb-nodejs/README.md

 CartoDB OAuth with node.js
 =================================

-Perform simple Read/Write updates to your CartoDB over 2 legged OAuth (XAuth) using Node.js
+Perform Read/Write updates to your CartoDB over OAuth using Node.js

-Uses the popular lib 'node-oauth': https://github.com/ciaranj/node-oauth
+Learn how to use the XAuth method of authenticating against CartoDB.
+CartoDB also supports full OAuth if required.

 to run
 ------